-Journey the‘The Golden Mile’ of Collins Street to experience 180 years of iconic Melbourne places.
-Explore the golden age of the Melbourne boom era.
-From the civic precinct around the Treasury at the ‘Paris end’ we travel downhill to the religious, commercial and retail city and to the early ‘village’ settlement at the western end.
+Journey along the ‘The Golden Mile’ of Collins Street and experience almost 190 years of iconic Melbourne places.
+Explore the iconic architecture from the 1850s gold rush to the 1880s land boom until today.
+Starting from the Treasury at the eastern ‘Paris’ end, we explore downhill to the city’s spiritual, commercial and retail heart and continue on to the early village settlement at the western end.

-Melbourne was established in 1835 at the height of a globalised wool industry and 16 years later became known as New Gold Mountain with the gold rush.
+Melbourne was established in 1835 at the height of a globalised wool industry.
+Only sixteen years later it became known as New Gold Mountain with a tremendous gold rush.
 Named for Lieutenant-Governor David Collins, the western end near the port developed quickly but the eastern end initially was bushland, and the centre section between Swanston and Elizabeth was a haberdashery district.
 The gold rush funded a boom of neo-Gothic and Italianate bank and insurance buildings, handsome stone churches, and the most fashionable shops in the country.
-Doctors built townhouses at the Spring Street end and grand hotels like the wedding-cake style Federal went up.
+Doctors built townhouses at the Spring Street end and grand hotels like the Federal went up.
 Artists lived in studios in the west end and businessmen hung their artworks in their private clubs.

 The street’s fortunes plunged after the 1890s Depression, then boomed in the roaring 1920s and plunged again during the 1930s Depression.
-An extraordinary renaissance has come since the late 1990s with heritage restorations, many more CBD residents, soaring modern architecture and an egalitarian mix of shops and street-level cafes.
+An extraordinary renaissance has come since the late 1990s with heritage restorations, new CBD residents, soaring modern architecture and an egalitarian mix of shops and street-level cafes.

-KEY BUILDINGS THAT WE PASS ON OUR JOURNEY DOWN COLLINS STREET
+SOME KEY HERITAGE AND CIVIC BUILDINGS ON COLLINS STREET

 Cnr Spring Street, Old Treasury, 1862, JJ Clark